CQCL/pytket-docs/manual/manual_noise.rst

-Assuming SPAM correlation between all 5 qubits of the "ibmq_london" device, there are a total of 32 calibration circuits total for constructing each basis state.
+Assuming SPAM correlation between all 5 qubits of the "ibmq_quito" device, there are a total of 32 calibration circuits total for constructing each basis state.
 Printing the commands of the second basis state preparation circuit, we see that the circuits simply apply X gates to the states of qubits initialised in the 0 state as appropriate.

 To display the performance of SPAM correction in a controlled environment, we can construct a noise model with measurement errors from ``qiskit-aer`` and use it to define a simulator backend with known measurement noise.